ulfschneider/ulf.website/content/posts/design/2021-05-20-design-systems-for-everyone.md

 - *Teaser card*
 - *Teaser*

-Language is the primary interface for design patterns
+Language is the primary interface for design patterns.

 See a workshop format by Charlotte Jackson that can be used with customers.
 Its documented in the alistapart article [From Pages to Patterns: An Excercise for Everyone](https://alistapart.com/article/from-pages-to-patterns-an-exercise-for-everyone).
-It goes
+It goes:

 1. Visual inventory of patterns
 	- Cut up each page of your website into its smallest elements (paper!)